TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 We start with an important observation that explains the central role of the matrix $A^TA$ in the algorithm to come.

-::::{prf:proposition} Computing the sngular values
+::::{prf:proposition} Computing the singular values
 :label: Prop:SVD:singularvalues

 Let $A$ be an $m\times n$-matrix.